 While a moderator is leading the group and fielding input from the client team, it’s important that someone is available to handle tech support.
 What happens when someone drops out of the meeting due to bandwidth issues?
 Who will readmit them?

-Similar to in-person focus groups – you’ll continue to handle the usual housekeeping items digitally, except there’s no need for catering or reimbursing parking!
+Similar to in-person focus groups – you’ll continue to handle the usual housekeeping items digitally, except there’s no need for facility fees, catering or reimbursing parking!
 Online perks, for sure.

 Ensure participants sign confidentiality agreements prior to the session.